Lucas Glover Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Glover has entered The Sentry once recently (in 2022), posting a score of -10 and finishing 35th.
+- Glover has entered The Sentry once of late, in 2022.
+He finished 35th, posting a score of -10.

 Glover's Recent Performances

-- Glover has finished with a better-than-average score in one of his last five tournaments.
+- Over his last five events, Glover has carded a score that's better than average in one of those outings.

-- He has carded an average score of -7 over his last five tournaments.
+- He has carded an average score of -7 over his last five events.

-- Glover has an average of -1.721 Strokes Gained: Putting in his past five tournaments.
+- Glover is averaging -1.721 in terms of Strokes Gained: Putting in his past five tournaments.

-- Glover is averaging -0.756 Strokes Gained: Total in his past five tournaments.
+- Looking at Strokes Gained: Total, Glover has an average of -0.756 in his past five tournaments.

 Glover's Advanced Stats and Rankings